Digital-One-Health/digital-one-health.github.io/_pages/research.md

 [THEA-GS](https://project-thea.github.io/thea-gs/): An open source platform for digital contact tracing

-**Genopaths**

-[Genopaths](https://genopaths.africa) is platform to enable One Health pathogen genome surveillance.
-Genopaths can analyse, store and share sequencing data across our participating laboratory network.
-Fast and ethical sharing of actionable epidemiological data is the catalyst for rapid and effective responses to disease outbreaks.

 **PorkMart**

 [PorkMart](https://www.pork-mart.com/) aims to deliver real-time market intelligence on the pork value chain for Uganda.
 It leverages stakeholder inputs, market research and state of the art data science to deliver actionable end user information.